- Requirements for a Diploma of College Studies (DCS)

 Failure of a Course:

-A student is deemed to have failed a course if he does not meet the requirements of that course and fails the Supplementary Evaluation.
+A student is deemed to have failed a course if he or she does not meet the requirements of that course and fails the supplemental evaluation.

 In Good Standing: